 Further, there’s absolutely zero commitment when you subscribe to Market Making.
 If you want to cancel your subscription at any time, you can do so online with just a few clicks and without ever having to tell me.
 I don’t want you to ever feel like you aren’t getting many times your money’s worth, so no hard feelings if you cancel after just a month or two.

 In case you don’t feel like you can become a paid subscriber to Market Making right now, that’s perfectly fine!
-The first part of each Sunday’s newsletter will always be free to read.
+The first part of each week’s newsletter, before the links to the sell-side research I’ve been reading most, will always be free to read.

 So, if you’re just interested in hearing a bit about what’s really happening in markets, you can sign-up as a free member below and convert over to be a paid subscriber whenever you want.